Last updated: April 2021

 While some Qantas cards charge $0 annual fee, the cards with the most competitive bonus point offer and added features such as lounge access usually have higher annual fees.
 Make sure the benefits outweigh the annual fee or speak to the bank about obtaining a fee waiver.

 Some Qantas Frequent Flyer credit cards limit how many points cardholders can earn $1 spent.
 For example, some cards may allow you to earn a maximum of 50,000 Qantas Points in a year or 2 Qantas Points per $1 spent up to 6,000 Qantas Points per month (and 1 point $1 for the rest of the month.)

 Earn Qantas Frequent Flyer points on shopping

 Earn Qantas Points when shopping online by starting your purchase journey through Qantas Shopping.
 While Qantas Shopping is set-up for Australian shoppers, many brands do ship internationally which allows you to earn Qantas Points.

 Brands in the Qantas Shopping mall include David Jones, Myer, Country Road, Seed Heritage, French Connection, Rebel Sport, Clinique, and many more!

 How many Qantas Frequent Flyer points can I earn?

-Expect to earn a higher number of miles on flights booked in business class or first class, on flexible airfares (including in economy) and on longer routes, versus shorter journeys booked in the lowest-priced economy fares, on which you’ll earn fewer miles.
+Unsurprisingly, you will earn a higher number of miles on flights booked in business class or first class, on flexible airfares (including in economy!), and on longer routes versus shorter journeys booked in the lowest-priced economy fares, on which you’ll earn fewer miles.